CapricanDRJ/HadesStarCommunityData/docs/corp/e7d1a6a546271de114cce5f2d8e71b59c4e8bea66352110bf94a1c91a5993898/index.md

 ```
- This corporation is no longer active.
+This corporation is no longer active.}
 ```
 ### Whitestar Bonus ❌